“Can I just send you $1,000 now, and start paying ahead for next time?”

 But you’re not pouring your heart and soul into this only to let money wash away through messy management.
 Right?
 Of course not.

-But where do you start?
+So where do you start?
 And what do you really need?

 Essentially, you need systems for how you ask for, collect, process, manage, spend and save the money that moves through your business.